 How do I schedule use of a particular microscope?

-After demonstrating proficiency in the use of the microscope, you will be able to use the online scheduler to sign up.
-You are only allowed 2.5 hours on a particular instrument each day.
-Special circumstances can be discussed and work-arounds are sometimes possible, as long as the user is flexible with regard to starting early or late.
+After demonstrating proficiency in the use of the microscope, you will be given access to the iLab Scheduler and may reserve equipment on your own.
+There are time constraints on specific instruments each day.
+Special circumstances can be discussed and work-arounds are possible for live or timed experiments.

 How do I cancel or reschedule my appointment?